Get

 5. Panniculitis

-Panniculitis occurs when inflammation develops in the fat-containing tissues.
-It is a pretty uncommon condition overall and often occurs when bacteria develop under the skin.
-However, there are other causes, as well.
+Panniculitis occurs when inflammation develops in fat-containing tissues.
+It is an uncommon condition overall and often occurs when bacteria develop under the skin.
+However, there are other causes.

-There is also a “sterile” form of the condition, which occurs without an underlying infection.
-Sometimes, this can be due to medications or because of a different, underlying condition.
+There is a “sterile” form of the condition, which occurs without an underlying infection.
+Sometimes, this can be due to medications or a different underlying condition.
 However, in many cases, the cause of this disease isn’t understood.

 We don’t understand exactly how this disease is inherited.
 However, it does seem to be inherited to some extent, as it runs very clearly in certain breeds.
 It occurs most often in Weimaraners and Dachshunds.
 There is no genetic test, and the most of inheritance isn’t understood.
 Therefore, it is more difficult for breeders to protect against this condition.